firmai/ImputeGAP/docs/generation/source/tutorials.rst

     Please ensure that your input data satisfies the following format:

-    - Columns are the series' values, and rows are the timestamps
+    - Columns are the series' values
     - Column separator: empty space
     - Row separator: newline
     - Missing values are NaNs

-To import the time series as a matrix, add it to the  ``ts.import_matrix`` function:
+To import the time series as a matrix, pass it as an argument of the ``ts.import_matrix`` function:

 .. code-block:: python